pharo-contributions/clap-st/src/Clap-Core.package/ClapParameterizedMatch.class/README.md

-I am an abstract class for commands with parameters matching
+I represent an abstract class for commands with parameters matching.